nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:bulb: Tip**<br>

-You can do bulk edit with:
+You can bulk edit persons with:
 * `edit 1 2 3` to edit persons at indexes 1, 2 and 3
 * `edit shown` to edit all the shown persons
 * `edit selected` to edit all the selected persons